My Grown-Up Peanut Butter Cookie Recipe

 - Mix in peanut butter and vanilla extract until smooth and creamy.

 - Beat in one fresh egg.
-Consistency should be smooth and well incorporated.
+The consistency should be smooth and well incorporated.

-- When mixture forms into a solid dough, pinch pieces of dough off and roll into 1 inch balls.
-Place dough balls on cookie sheets, evenly spaced out.
-(About 12 dough balls per sheet.)
+- When the mixture forms into a solid dough, pinch pieces of dough off and roll them into 1-inch balls.
+Place dough balls on cookie sheets, evenly spaced out (about 12 dough balls per sheet).

-- Bake for 12 - 15 minutes at 375 C (190 F).
+- Bake for 12 to 15 minutes at 375°C (190°F).
 Remove from oven and allow cookies to cool completely before transferring to cookie tin or plate.

 Do You Like to Bake for Other People?